What Is an Attractive Nuisance?

-An Alabama premises liability claim may involve an attractive nuisance, or the attractive nuisance doctrine.
+An Birmingham premises liability claim may involve an attractive nuisance, or the attractive nuisance doctrine.
 Permitting an attractive nuisance to present a hazard to children on a property is a form of owner negligence.
 A property owner could be liable for a child’s injuries or death if he or she reasonably should have prevented the incident through prudent property care.
 Attractive nuisances are risks that are particularly dangerous to children in Alabama.

 Property Owner Responsibilities to Trespassing Children